clinispanhealth523/clinispanhealth/README.md

 # CliniSpan Health Project

-This project establishes a new web-based platform for CliniSpan Health, a startup that increases enrollment in clinical trials by facilitating relationships between researchers and study volunteers
+This project establishes a new web-based platform for CliniSpan Health, a startup that increases enrollment in clinical trials by facilitating relationships between researchers and study volunteers.

 # Getting Started